LouisBarranqueiro/reapop/docs/api.md

 ### Update a notification

-Updating a notification is done with the `updateNotification` (action creator) function.
+Updates a notification and returns it.

 #### Syntax